TareqK/x-days-of-javalin/docs/days/day_1.md

 Javalin can handle many http methods in its routes, such as ``get``,``put``,``post``,``delete``, etc, and can return responses in multiple formats, all of which we will get into later on in the course.

-Lastly, we start our application server, which is what we did using
+Lastly, we ran our application server, which is what we did using
 ```java
 app.start(8080);
 ```